 Residential Rain Garden Project

-Stormwater Services has received a grant to install 40 residential rain gardens.
-Twenty of these will be installed in the Third Fork Creek watershed in 2012.
+installed plants in the fall.
 These rain gardens capture runoff and help naturally treat pollution.

 Forest Hills Park Stream Restoration